GDQuest/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 It has mature documentation, although it's a bit unorganized at the moment.
 The community is friendly and helpful, and Godot is a developer-friendly game engine.

-If you want to learn more, we made a short video to show you what you can achieve with it: [Godot Explained in 5 Minutes](https://youtu.be/KjX5llYZ5eQ).
+If you want to learn more, we made a short video to show you what you can achieve with it:

+{{< youtube "KjX5llYZ5eQ" >}}

 To get you started, we wrote a complete [beginner learning path]({{< ref "tutorial/godot/learning-paths/beginner/index.md" >}}).
 It only contains free resources.